gm515/DeepCATS/README.md

 ## DeepCATS cell counting using the registration result

 The cell counting pipeline uses the registration result to target counting to particular structures.
 You could also ignore this and simply count in a stack of images.
 This section only concerns the execution of the pipeline.
 The next section will look at creating new models, adding data and generally improving the accuracy.
+The important modules for this are Keras and TensorFlow so it is worth looking up what they are and how to use them!

 ### Installation